Anthropology research at Goldsmiths has driven changes to government policy and industry practice on gambling.

 Professor Cassidy has advised a range of parliamentary groups, charities and government committees, including the House of Lords Select Committee on the Social and Economic Impact of the Gambling Industry.

 Professor Cassidy co-authored the first piece of research on gambling advertising during UK sports broadcasts.

 The study looked at the frequency and duration of instances of gambling advertising during three live football matches on Sky television and in three episodes of Match of the Day.

 It found that gambling advertisements occurred more frequently than those for alcohol or food.
 The volume, duration and frequency of adverts were higher than in Australia before the Australian government introduced a ban.

 Professor Cassidy went on to lead field work assessing the impact of gambling advertising on children and young people.

 The research was quoted extensively in House of Lords debates and the Labour Party used it to call for a levy to fund research and a ban on gambling logos on football shirts.

-Cassidy’s work has underpinned calls for changes to government policies and promoted changes to industry practice.
-The broadcaster Sky began limiting gambling adverts in commercial breaks and introduced blocking technology.
-Simultaneously, some football clubs responded by making replica shirts for children without the logo of gambling sponsors.
+Sky began to limit gambling adverts in their commercial breaks, and some football clubs released replica shirts for children without logos of gambling sponsors.